UOR: Universal Backdoor Attacks on Pre-trained Language Models: Experiments

-\paragraph{Onion Defense} We use the same datasets SST-2 and Offenseval as in Onion, and set the filtering threshold to 0 in the experiment.
-The results in Appendix show that our method can effectively resist Onion.
-One possible reason is that we have repeatedly inserted multiple trigger words, which leads to the fact that the perplexity of the sentence is still high when one of the trigger words is removed.
-Furthermore, since our method does not depend on the trigger word insertion position, we can choose to insert at the position where the sentence perplexity is the lowest after insertion.
+\paragraph{Onion Defense} Onion wiil filter out suspicious words that increase the perplexity of a sentence.
+We set the filter threshold to 0.
+As shown in Table \ref{onion}, our method can effectively resist Onion.
+One possible explanation is that we have repeatedly inserted multiple trigger words, leading to the sentence perplexity remaining high even when one trigger word is removed.
+Furthermore, since our method does not depend on the position of trigger word insertion, we can choose to insert at the position where the sentence perplexity is lowest after insertion.

-\paragraph{Re-init and Pruning Defense} We use the SST-2 for Re-init and Pruning defense experiments.
-As the results in the appendix show, neither Re-init nor Pruning defense works.
-The possible reason is that the reinitialization or pruning of the higher layer’s parameters only change the distribution of the output representation, while the strong connection between the triggers and the output representation (UOR) established by the previous layers still exists.
-Therefore, the change of the distribution only modifies the target label corresponding to each trigger, while the trigger effect still exists.
+\paragraph{Re-init and Pruning Defense} Re-init randomly reinitializes the parameters of a layer in the PLMs, and Fine-Prune crops neurons in the PLMs based on activation values.
+As shown in Figure \ref{prune}, neither Re-init nor Pruning works.
+A possible reason is that reinitializing or pruning parameters in higher layers only changes the distribution of output features, while the strong connections between triggers and output features established by previous layers remain intact.
+Merely modifying the distribution serves to change the target label corresponding to each trigger, while the backdoor effect still exists.